-The United States Environmental Protection Agency (EPA), California Air Resources Board (CARB) and Wright Manufacturing, Inc. (WMI) are pleased to explain the evaporative emission control system (EECS) warranty on your 2018 - 2019 commercial mower.
-In the United States, new equipment that use small off-road engines must be designed, built and equipped to meet the Federal's stringent evaporative emissions standards.
-In California, new equipment that use small off-road engines must be designed, built and equipped to meet the State's stringent anti-smog standards.
-WMI must warrant the EECS on your commercial mower for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your equipment.
+The United States Environmental Protection Agency, California Air Resources Board and Wright Manufacturing, Inc. are pleased to explain the evaporative emissions control system warranty on your 2019 - 2020 commercial equipment.
+In the United States and California, new equipment that use small off-road engines must be designed, built, and equipped to meet the State's stringent anti-smog standards.
+Wright Manufacturing, Inc. must warrant the emissions control system on your commercial equipment for the periods of time listed below provided there has been no abuse, neglect or improper maintenance of your small off-road engine or equipment leading to the failure of the emissions control system.

-Your EECS may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic converter, fuel tanks, fuel lines, fuel caps, valves, canisters, filters, vapor hoses, clamps, connectors, and other associated emission-related components.
+Your emissions control system may include parts such as the carburetor or fuel-injection system, the ignition system, catalytic converter, fuel tanks, fuel lines (for liquid fuel and fuel vapors), fuel caps, valves, canisters, filters, clamps and other associated components.
+Also included may be hoses, belts, connectors, and other emission-related assemblies.

-Where a warrantable condition exists, WMI will repair your commercial mower at no cost to you including diagnosis, parts and labor.
+Where a warrantable condition exists, Wright Manufacturing, Inc. will repair your commercial equipment at no cost to you including diagnosis, parts and labor.